Igalia/vapormark/README.md

 For example, `report -l base_dir -l cmp_dir -p game1 -o report.md` compares `game1` logs
 in two directoreis -- `base_dir` and `cmp_dir` -- and generates `report.md`. `base_dir`
 is used in calculating the relative difference.
-When only one log directory is given, only the summary of results without comparision is provided.
+When only one log directory is given, only the summary of results without comparison is provided.
 It expects certain file
 extensions: `*.factorio_out` for factorio benchmark and `*.schbench_out` for schbench benchmark.
 ```